Nobody invented cheese. Cheese invented itself.

 The factory model spread rapidly.
 By 1900, factory cheese had largely replaced farmstead cheese in the United States and was gaining ground in Europe.
 The advantages were clear: consistency, efficiency, and lower cost.

-The losses were equally clear: diversity, terroir, and the connection between a specific animal’s milk and the cheese it became.
-Factory cheese was good—but it was the same everywhere.
+The losses were equally clear: diversity, terroir, and the link between a specific animal’s milk and the cheese it became.
+Factory cheese was good, but it was the same everywhere.

 Pasteurization and the safety debate

-Louis Pasteur’s discovery of pasteurization in the 1860s revolutionized dairy.
-Heating milk to kill harmful bacteria made dairy products safer—a genuine public health advance in an era of widespread milk-borne illness.
+Louis Pasteur’s discovery of pasteurization in the 1860s changed dairy.
+Heating milk to kill harmful bacteria made dairy products safer, which was a real public health gain.

 But pasteurization also killed the beneficial bacteria and enzymes that give raw-milk cheeses their complexity.
 A debate began that continues today: raw milk vs. pasteurized milk in cheesemaking.

-In the United States, the FDA requires that cheese made from raw (unpasteurized) milk must be aged for a minimum of 60 days before sale—a compromise that allows some traditional cheeses while reducing pathogen risk.
-In Europe, raw-milk cheese is common and celebrated, with food-safety managed through different regulatory approaches.
+In the United States, the FDA requires cheese made from raw milk to be aged for at least 60 days before sale.
+That allows some traditional cheeses while lowering risk.
+In Europe, raw-milk cheese is common and handled through different rules.

 Processed cheese